Regrada Documentation

 Policies

-Policies are how you turn runs/diffs into CI gates.
+Policies turn runs/diffs into CI gates.
 Common setup:

 policies: